yagu0/vchess/client/README.md

 ## Project setup

 Rename and edit src/parameters.js.dist into parameters.js.
-Then:
+Then, download the folders and files listed in download\_objects file.
+(This is optional, most variants will work without it).

+Finally install dependencies.
 ```
-./download_objects.sh
 npm install
 ```